mobs-fbk/llm_interaction_simulator/README.md

 <h1 align="center">Z-AI-mbardo LLM Interaction Simulator</h1>

 ## 🌟 What is LLM Interaction Simulator?
-The **LLM Interaction Simulator** is a robust framework designed to simulate and analyze interactions between different Language Learning Models (LLMs) acting as autonomous agents in varied scenarios.
+The **LLM Interaction Simulator** is a robust framework designed to simulate and analyze interactions between different Large Language Models (LLMs) acting as autonomous agents in varied scenarios.
 This tool supports the dynamic definition of agent roles, the number of interacting agents, the complexity of their interactions, and customization of interaction parameters, making it highly adaptable for diverse experimental needs.

 ### 👮🏻 Case Study: The Prison Experiment Simulation
 In the "Prison Experiment Simulation", LLMs take on the roles of guards and prisoners to explore strategies of supervision and hostility to the power.
 This scenario tests various strategies, compliance, and conflict dynamics, illustrating the simulator’s ability to adjust prompts and interactions dynamically based on the number of agents involved and the specific roles they play.